About Project Pray

 Since it’s inception in 1988, P. Douglas Small has offered teaching and training through Project Pray in every single US State, including Alaska and Hawaii, and on almost every continent as well.
 In his 20+ years of ministry, Doug has spoken at thousands of conferences and even more churches, having ministered and taught within almost every denominational stream.
 In addition, the organization has partnered with countless local churches to offer Schools of Prayer, and is currently working on creating a digital platform to inform and educate pastors and individuals alike on prayer.

-The heart of prayer is worship – a love relationship with God through Christ.
-And the edge of prayer is always mission.
-The goal of prayer is for us to so experience the transforming love of God in intimacy with him that we end up as channels of that same love to those who don’t have a personal and vitally transforming relationship with God, through Jesus Christ.
-Prayer can never be a mere sweet private thing.
-The goal is personal awakening, spiritual renewal in us and others, in the church and the city, and finally, cultural transformation.
+At the heart of prayer is worship – a love relationship with God through Christ – and at the edge of prayer is always mission.
+The goal of prayer is for us to experience the transforming love of God in intimacy with him that we may be channels of that same love to others.
+Prayer cannot be merely a sweet, private affair; the goal prayer must be aimed at personal awakening, spiritual renewal for both ourselves and for those around us, and finally, cultural reformation.

 Project Pray, the platform for the ministry of P. Douglas Small, is dedicated to serving as a catalyst for a ‘Great Awakening’ in America and the world, through the foundation of transformational prayer mobilization to fulfill our obligation to the Great Commitment, “Pray for all men everywhere …” [which is foundational for the other two ‘Greats’ – the Great Commandment and the Great Commission]; through strategic partnerships in both the church ecclesia, and the church dispora [the marketplace], at the denominational, individual and family, congregation and city levels.